ArthurClemens/polythene/lib/item/item.md

 Item is a simple horizontal element with a label and an optional icon.

-This is a Polymer component and not part of the Material Design specification.
+This component does not belong to the Material Design specification, but was introduced by <a href="https://www.polymer-project.org/0.5/docs/elements/core-item.html" target="_blank">Polymer</a>.

 ## Usage